11 15 As A Decimal

 Scientific Notation and Significant Figures

 For very large or very small numbers, scientific notation is often used.
-While not directly applicable to the relatively small number 0.7̅3, understanding significant figures is crucial when dealing with decimal approximations.
+Even so, while not directly applicable to the relatively small number 0.
+Plus, 7̅3, understanding significant figures is crucial when dealing with decimal approximations.
 The number of significant figures reflects the precision of the measurement or calculation.
-For example, 0.73 has two significant figures, while 0.7333 has four.
+Consider this: for example, 0.
+73 has two significant figures, while 0.7333 has four.

 Practical Applications of Fraction-to-Decimal Conversion